eastgenomics/athena/README.md

 - Generate per exon and per gene statistics using coverage_stats_single.py
 - Generate HTML report with coverage_report_single.py

+## Installation

+Dependencies may be installed from the requirements.txt file using ```pip install -r requirements```.
+This should contain everything required to generate coverage statistics and reports.
+Installation on macOS may have issues importing packages that have been installed, in this case use ```pip install -m``` for those packages with issues.

+Tested on Ubuntu 18.04.4 and macOS 10.15.4

 ## Usage

 ### Annotating BED file